 The Berkshire Historic Churches Trust was set up in 1984.
 Its objective is to raise funds to help with the cost of repairs to the fabric of Christian churches in Berkshire of any denomination belonging to or associated with Churches Together in England.

 The Trust is supported entirely by voluntary subscriptions, donations and legacies.
 The more money it receives, the more help it can give.
-Between 1988 and 2022 the Trust has given away over £700,000 in grants varying in size between £200 and £10,000.
-In the financial year 2021-22, it supported three projects: the restoration of the Victorian tiled floor at All Saints, Boyne Hill; the replacement of three old boilers at St Joseph’s RC Church in Maidenhead; and major repairs and restoration being undertaken at St Mary’s Church, East Ilsley.
+Between 1988 and 2025 the Trust has given away over £750,000 in grants varying in size between £200 and £10,000.
+In the financial year 2024-25, it supported seven projects, including repairs to the tower roof at St Andrew’s, Boxford, adaptations to the main entrance at St John’s, Newbury, to improve disabled access, and replacement of the heating system at St Nicholas, Hurst.

-Ride+Stride, the annual fund-raiser for the Berkshire Historic Churches Trust, took place this year on Saturday 14th September.
-We are so grateful to all riders and striders who this year enjoyed a perfect autumn day for their endeavours.
-Half the money they raised will be paid direct to their nominated church – the other half will help to support other churches in need of help throughout Berkshire.
+Ride+Stride, the annual fund-raiser for the Berkshire Historic Churches Trust, took place this year on Saturday 13th September.
+We are so grateful to all the riders and striders who took part raising thousands of pounds for their nominated churches and for the Trust.
+Last year you raised almost £28,000.
+Watch this space to see how much we raised in 2025.

 A message from our Patron, The Rt Hon the Lord Benyon KCVO